edgriebel/edgriebel.github.io/_drafts/2017-02-27-getting-a-blog-running-on-github-with-jekyll.md

 ![jekyll](wp-content/uploads/2017/jekyll.png)
 # Overall thoughts
 Jekyll is complicated!
-I had a very hard time convering an existing Wordpress blog to Jekyll (15-20 hours+), and I'm still not happy with the theme.
+I had a very hard time convering an existing Wordpress blog to Jekyll.
+It took 15-20 hours because of futzing with themes, working around firewalls, false starts with running Jekyll in Windows, etc.

+I'm still not happy with the theme.
 Theming in Jekyll is way harder than in Wordpress.
 Wordpress is click-click to change to a new theme and even just a single click to preview.
-The way with Jekyll is to
+The way with Jekyll is
+to:
 1. clone someone else's github repo with a style you like
 2. copy `_posts` directory into the clone
 3. copy static/asset content to the clone
 4. figure out what layout they use in their posts and pages and change appropriately
 	- Alternatively one can make an alias, if you use layout mypost, create `_layouts/mypost.html`:
 > ---
 > layout: themepost # the layout specified in the new theme
 > ---